Choens/git-for-research-scientists/README.md

 - OR just use it via the command-line as intended.
 - OR use it via Emacs and magit.

-According to their documentation, GitExtensions runs on Linux via Mono, but I do not have any experience using on Linux.
+The developers of GitExtensions claim their software runs on Linux via Mono, but I do not have any experience using it on Linux.

 For Ubuntu users, installation is as easy as installing the Git and Git Cola packages using the default package manager or running the